Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Introduction

-In this paper, we consider a general finite-player incomplete information game where the players hold potentially heterogeneous beliefs, not necessarily derived from a common prior (see, for example, \cite{Aradillas-Lopez/Tamer:08:JBES} and \cite{Kojevnikov/Song:23:JOE} for econometric models of games with heterogeneous beliefs).
-It has been noted that the existence of Bayesian equilibria may not be guaranteed if the type space is too large.
-For example, using an example from \cite{Hellman:14:JET}, \cite{Friedenberg/Meier:17:ET} constructed a finite-action, incomplete information game which does not have a Bayesian equilibrium when the type space is the universal type space of \cite{Mertens/Zamir:85:IJGT}.
-Our main innovation is to introduce the notion of \textit{absolute continuity of beliefs} and prove that this condition is sufficient for the existence of Bayesian equilibria for a wide class of games without a common prior.
-The absolute continuity of beliefs requires that there is a product probability measure with respect to which each player's belief about the payoff state and other players' types is absolutely continuous.
+In this paper, we consider a general finite-player incomplete information game where the players hold potentially heterogeneous beliefs, not necessarily derived from a common prior.\footnote{ In econometrics, \cite{Aradillas-Lopez/Tamer:08:JBES} provided identification analysis for incomplete information games with heterogeneous beliefs, focusing on rationalizability as a solution concept. \cite{Kojevnikov/Song:23:JOE} developed asymptotic inference for large incomplete information games with heterogeneous beliefs without a common prior when the predictions are based on Bayesian equilibria. } It has been noted that the existence of Bayesian equilibria may not be guaranteed if the type space is too large.
+For instance, using an example from \cite{Hellman:14:JET}, \cite{Friedenberg/Meier:17:ET} constructed a finite-action incomplete information game that does not have a Bayesian equilibrium when the type space is the universal type space of \cite{Mertens/Zamir:85:IJGT}.

+Our main innovation is the notion of \emph{absolute continuity of beliefs}, which we show is sufficient for the existence of Bayesian equilibria in a wide class of games without a common prior.
+Absolute continuity of beliefs requires the existence of a product probability measure that dominates each player's belief about the payoff state and other players' types.
 When the type spaces are finite sets, this condition is satisfied.
 However, it excludes settings in which a player's beliefs at two distinct type values from a continuum are mutually singular.
-Such a case arises, for example, when the types are drawn from a continuum, and it is common knowledge that their values are identical across the players, yet players hold heterogeneous beliefs.
-As we show in the paper, absolute continuity of beliefs can be viewed as an extension of the absolute continuity of information introduced by \cite{Milgrom/Weber:85:MOR} to a setting without a common prior; under the common prior assumption, it reduces to absolute continuity of information.
+Such a case arises, for example, when the types are drawn from a continuum, and it is common knowledge that their values are identical across the players.
+As we show in the paper, absolute continuity of beliefs can be viewed as an extension of absolute continuity of information, introduced by \cite{Milgrom/Weber:85:MOR}, to a setting without a common prior; under the common prior assumption, it reduces to absolute continuity of information.